harfbuzz/harfbuzzjs/README.md

 ## [wapm](https://wapm.io/)
 The wapm `.wasm` file is build on `/wapm` directory of this project, run ./build.sh of that folder to get `.wasm` a full version of harfbuzz for wapm.

+## I need more of the API, what should I do?
+Either file a bug, mention your usecase and wait for a new release.

+You can also add the symbol you like to CMakeLists.txt and compile the pack yourself.

+Another option also would be use .wasm and .js available at `/wapm` folder which is the full version but don't have an optimal size.